zkemail/zk-email-verify/packages/circuits/README.md

 This template provides functionality for performing arithmetic operations in finite fields, fundamental for many cryptographic protocols.

+### utils.circom

+The `utils.circom` file includes a collection of utility templates and functions that are used across multiple circuits.
+These utilities cover a wide range of functionalities, including bit manipulation, comparison, conversion, and arithmetic operations in finite fields.
+It serves as a foundational component for building complex arithmetic circuits.

 ## Utility templates

 ### bytes2ints.circom